Writers can use this list of 101 science fiction tropes to add some Zap! to their writing.

 - The war between the space people and the humans turned out to be a cold war allegory all along.
 They eventually make up over some red space wine and a plate of gross space worms.

-I hope you had fun reading this list of sci-fi tropes and that it gives you ideas for your books.
-If you like fantasy, read: 101 Fantasy Tropes For Writers
+I hope you had fun reading this list of science fiction tropes and that it gives you ideas for your books.

 Christopher writes and facilitates for Writers Write.
 Follow him on Twitter: @ChrisLukeDean